Attending a Performance

 On days when there are evening performances, the restaurant serves pre-show dinner from 5pm.
 Last orders are 45 minutes before the start of the performance, although we recommend arriving as early as possible.

 The theatre operates a Cloakroom service, located on the right, downstairs, as your enter the building.
-For security reasons, bags left in the Cloakroom may be subject to inspection by staff.
-The Cloakroom is secure at all times, however the West Yorkshire Playhouse cannot take responsibility for any items left there.
-There may not always be an Attendant present at the Cloakroom, if no one is around to assist you please speak to any member of staff for assistance.
+For security reasons, all bags left in the Cloakroom are subject to inspection by staff.
+The Cloakroom is secure at all times, however West Yorkshire Playhouse cannot take responsibility for any items left.
+There may not always be an Attendant present at the Cloakroom, please speak to any member of staff if you require assistance.